duneroadrunner/SaferCPlusPlus/README.md

 ### SaferCPlusPlus versus Rust

-SaferCPlusPlus and Rust both rely on a combination of compile-time code restrictions and run-time checks to achieve memory safety.
-Rust leans heavily toward the former and SaferCPlusPlus a little more toward the latter.
-It's probably the similarities between SaferCPlusPlus and Rust that's most notable, considering they were developed independently.
-Indeed, if you are a Rust programmer you might be more comfortable using SaferCPlusPlus than traditional C++ once you realize the (loose) correspondence between Rust and SaferCPlusPlus elements:
+C++ and Rust differ significantly in many ways, but SaferCPlusPlus is primarily concerned with addressing memory safety so here we'll consider only that aspect.
+Given that, what's most notable is the similarities between SaferCPlusPlus and Rust, considering they were developed independently.

+Probably the main issue when it comes to memory safety is the relationship between pointers/references and object deallocation.
+So it's interesting that Rust and SaferCPlusPlus decided on roughly corresponding sets of (safe) pointer/reference types:

 Rust | SaferCPlusPlus
 ---- | --------------